ropg/heltec_esp32_lora_v3/README.md

 There's the primary display library and there's an additinal UI library that allows for multiple frames.
 The display examples will show you how things work.
 The library, courtesy of ThingPulse, is well-written and well-documented.
 [Check them out](https://thingpulse.com/) and buy their stuff.

-> *This library used to include a fork of the library that had improved `print` functionality, but all my changes have been upstreamed, so we're back to depending on the original.*
+> *This library used to include a fork of that library that had improved `print` functionality, but all my changes have been upstreamed, so we're back to depending on the original.*

+&nbsp;

 ### Printing to both Serial and display: `both.print()`